-Due to the grading constraints within the subject lands and existing road connections, 1.5m of cover to the pipe inverts with insulation is provided order to provide positive drainage towards the primary stormwater outlet.
 As a result of the required shallow storm sewer system, the foundation drains will not be collected via gravity to the storm sewer system.
-The drain shall discharge to a watertight sump, and shall be pumped to the surface rear yard, per the City of Guelph standard alternative to typical foundation drainage.
+The drains shall discharge to a watertight sump, and shall be pumped to the surface rear yard, per the City of Guelph standard as an alternative to typical foundation drainage.
+This alternative storm sewer strategy will adequately service the site.